The Learning Period for Trading Commodities

 The One-Year Mark

 The first year is the most critical for a commodity futures trader.
 Many new traders try to make big profits quickly, but a short-term orientation can cause trouble.
-Remember that 80-95 percent of people who trade commodity futures lose money.
+Remember that many people who trade commodity futures lose money.

 The first year of trading commodities should be all about learning how to trade.
 There are important lessons to absorb when it comes to approaching markets, executing trades, and controlling risk.
 Expect many setbacks.